volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 ---
-title: Getting started with React
+title: Getting Started With React
 tag:
   - React
+promote: false
 metaDescription: React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called components.